-Teaching note: Complexity theorists are so accustomed to focus on decision problem that they seem to forget that search problems are at least as natural as decision problems.
-Furthermore, to many non-experts, search problems may seem even more natural than decision problems: Typically, people seeks solutions more than they pause to wonder whether or not solutions exist.
+Teaching note: Complexity theorists are so accustomed to focus on decision problems that they seem to forget that search problems are at least as natural as decision problems.
+Furthermore, to many non-experts, search problems may seem even more natural than decision problems: Typically, people seek solutions more often than they pause to wonder whether or not solutions exist.
 Thus, we recommend starting with a formulation of the P-vs-NP Question in terms of search problems.
 Admittingly, the cost is more cumbersome formulations, but it is more than worthwhile.